GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift_monitor/job_scheduler/README.md

 To install the utility, execute `pip install --editable .` from the `/skew_detection/drift_monitor/job_scheduler` folder.

-## Triggering runs
+## Triggering Log Analyzer jobs

-You can use `dms run` to trigger a run of the Log Analyzer template.
+You can use the `dms run` command to trigger a run of the Log Analyzer template.
 The Log Analyzer job will start immediately.
 You will be able to monitor the job using [Dataflow Jobs](https://console.cloud.google.com/dataflow)

+Use `dms run --help` for the detailed list of runtime parameters.

+## Scheduling Log Analyzer jobs